 This past weekend, I decided to attempt to sew some baby blankets and fancy up some burp cloths.
 I had borrowed my sister’s sewing machine and it’s been sitting in my garage since Christmas.
 I have used it a couple of times to make a pillowcase cover for my Snoogle and burp cloths, all with the help of my bestie, Becky.
 In my opinion, she’s the queen of sewing and she was able to teach me a couple basics whenever she was in town.
 This time around, I was on my own and I had watched plenty of you tube videos to refresh my memory on sewing.
 You would think this would suffice as sewing basics: 101 right?

 HECK NO. I should have known something was wrong with the machine right away since the top thread was loose and kept snagging.
 It irritated me beyond my controls, and I may have spent about 3 hours or so trying to fix the problem.
-(Elena was on her best behavior and happily playing away or sleeping).
 There has to be a breaking point where you have to throw in the towel and realize you are an amateur and need help.
 I finally caved in and took the machine to a repair shop and got it serviced.
 It turns out the tire belt was loose, and I would have never guessed that to be the problem.
 Thankfully, I’m back in business again with my sewing machine and will attempt to sew my projects again.

 Adapted from The Way the Cookie Crumbles

 Ingredients: 2 cups of tortilla chips 8 to 12 ounces of Mexican chorizo 2 cups of salsa 1 cup of onions, chopped 1 to 2 jalapenos, chopped finely 2 cups of Monterey jack cheese, shredded 1/4 cup green onions, chopped 8 eggs 1/2 cup milk 1 teaspoon garlic powder Salt & Pepper for seasoning